hackclub/hackclub/workshops/simple_clock/README.md

 ```

 **Explanation**:
-We gave a width and a height to our clock.
+We gave the width and height to our clock.
 Next, we gave it a border and the radius for the border.
 Next, is the background color for that clock (if you don't like it, consider changing it or even removing it).

 Similarly, there's this line: